1. Can we modify the DQES?

 2. What do we get when we buy copies of DQES?

-The cost covers copies of the questionnaire, online or printed (hardcopy), scanning of printed questionnaires and calculation of outputs using Cancer Council Victoria software.
-For both online and printed versions, 5 output files are provided:
+The cost covers the costs of calculating the outputs using Cancer Council Victoria software.
+5 output files are provided:

 - raw data